 Where to buy the ticket

-As currently the general visits are carried out without a guide, we suggest you buy the Sacromonte Abbey tickets in this guided tour that includes a guide in Spanish and at the same usual price.
+As currently the general visits are carried out without a guide, we suggest you buy the Sacromonte Abbey tickets that includes an English audio guide with the regular price.

 Otherwise, you can buy tickets to the abbey on the same official website.